Updated April, 2023

 The Glaciarium is a museum that sits a few miles outside of El Calafate on the way to Perito Moreno Glacier.
 The museum provides information on the glaciers and explorers in the area and glaciers in general through a variety of interesting exhibits.

 You can reach the Glaciarium by free shuttle from the street behind the Yeti Ice Bar between 1˚ de Mayo and Valentín Fielberg.
-It costs ARS 1,400 per adult (currently about USD $14).
+It costs around $14 USD per adult.
 Here, there is also an ice bar that you can visit for an extra fee.
-Check their website for updates and more information.
+Check their website for hours, updates, and more information.